LorenzoM1997/Deep-tic-tac-toe/README.md

 A deep-q learner for solving the game of tic tac toe.
 Inspired by the deep-q learner used by Deep Mind to solve Atari games and described in the Lecture 6 of David Silver's reinforcement Learning course.

 ## Install
 Needs numpy and tensorflow to work properly.
-The code is currently using Tensorflow 1.5, but it is likely to work also with less recent versions.
-You can use the native install.
+The code is currently using Tensorflow 1.9, but it is likely to work also with less recent versions.
+You can use the native pip install.

     pip3 install --upgrade numpy
     pip3 install --upgrade tensorflow
     pip install progressbar

-You can follow the instruction in the official Tensorflow website if you want to install it through Anaconda or if you prefer to use tensorflow-gpu.
+You can follow the instruction in the official Tensorflow website if you want to install it through Anaconda.
+If you have a CUDA-compatible Nvidia graphic card, I suggest to install the gpu version for better performances.

+    pip install --upgrade tensorflow-gpu

 ## Structure and functionality
 The algorithm uses experience replay and fixed Q-targets